sebastian89n/code-learning-hub/java/README.md

-# java
+# Modules

-Project contains modules with base Java code examples.
+Project contains modules with core Java code examples.

 - **jaxp** - Java API for XML Processing
-- **java-new-features** - snippets with new features in Java language
+- **java-new-features** - code snippets with examples of "new features" in Java language since version 8